 Most epicureans use garlic on an almost daily basis to enhance the flavor of our culinary creations.
 Another plant that can be used to impart a similar, though lighter, flavor of garlic is the elephant garlic.
 How do you grow elephant garlic and what are some of elephant garlic uses?
 Read on to learn more.

 What is Elephant Garlic?

-Elephant garlic (Allium ampeloprasum) looks like a giant garlic clove but in fact, is not a true garlic but more closely related to a leek.
-It is a hardy bulb with large blue-green leaves.
+Elephant garlic (Allium ampeloprasum) looks like a giant garlic clove but in fact, is not a true garlic; instead it is more closely related to a leek.
+It's a hardy bulb with large blue-green leaves.
 This perennial herb boasts an outsized pink or purple flower stalk that appears in the spring or summer.
 Under the ground, a large bulb consisting of five to six large cloves surrounded by smaller bulblets grows.
-This allium plant attains a height of about 3 feet from bulb to the tip of the strap-like leaves and originates in Asia.
+This allium plant attains a height of about 3 feet (1 m.) from bulb to the tip of the strap-like leaves, and originates in Asia.